 This month, thanks to readers’ generosity, I put together a run of inexpensive reprints of the original Teenage Mutant Ninja Turtles #2–5, courtesy of IDW’s “Color Classics” versions of early TMNT.
 A few months ago, readers helped me reunite with the ridiculous majesty of TMNT #6, and I couldn’t go on without reading the preceding issues at least one more time!

 Was it fun?
 Oh, hell yes.
-But maybe not as great as I remember from my black and white collections or the original colorized graphic novels from First.
+But maybe not as great as I remember from my black-and-white collections or the original colorized graphic novels from First.
 IDW’s coloring is part of that, since they put dark colors over the original Zip-a-Tone midtones, and obscuring the mid-range tends to flatten the artwork and make it less dynamic.
 Also, one of the pages in one issue seems to be a misprint that duplicates a page from earlier in the story.

 But in terms of being an affordable way to read the Turtles’ earliest adventures, these reprints did the job admirably.
 Because #6 is one of my all-time favorite comics, I enjoyed reliving the outrageous plot that led up to it, and seeing how the storytelling evolved and improved in the early days.
 As a bonus, I got a few issues from the second volume of Color Classics, including a solo Michelangelo adventure in a kind of Lone Wolf & Cub fantasy of feudal Japan mixed with mystic lizard demons from hell.
 That issue includes one of my favorite Turtles pages:

 Also from the second volume, a color version of an issue of the Return to New York story that’s a favorite of mine.
+In the black-and-white original, a brain-damaged, dying Triceratops with some kind of plamsa gun kills and burns his way through the New York sewer system for his new friends: a quartet of mutated, intelligent reptiles who are also armored killing machines.

 Along with the batch of ninja nostalgia, I picked up some bargain-priced Fine copies of Paul Chadwick’s The World Below.
 It’s no secret I love Chadwick’s Concrete series.
 World Below and its sequel, the four-issue Deeper and Stranger, don’t have the same depth of storytelling and lush rendering as Concrete, but they are a fun romp through Chadwick’s science-fiction imagination.